 The Shannon Luminary Lecture Series at Nokia Bell Labs is named in honor of Claude Shannon – the father of information theory and arguably of all communications and networked systems.
 The series continues the tradition of the renowned Bell Labs General Research Colloquia of the past, but looks firmly towards the future.
 This lecture series is comprised of speakers who are luminaries in a wide diversity of fields and who will share their perspective on the most important technologies, science, engineering, mathematics – and even more aesthetic matters – that will transform human existence in the next decades.

 Each visionary speaker receives the Shannon Luminary Award and an honorarium of $5,000 to be donated to a cause of their choosing.

-Brian Collins, a visionary leader in designdelivered his lecture, “The Future of Design: What We Desire”, Collins described the role of design as a way to bring human benefit to a rapidly changing world.Read More
+Brian Collins, a visionary leader in designdelivered his lecture, “The Future of Design: What We Desire”, describing the role of design as a way to bring human benefit to a rapidly changing world.Read More

-Yann LeCun is director of Artificial Intelligence Research at Facebook and Silver Professor of Data Science, Computer Science, Neural Science, and Electrical Engineering at New York University.
-His lecture explores the next steps in deep learning, enabling machines to teach themselves.Watch Video
+Yann LeCun is director of Artificial Intelligence Research at Facebook and Silver Professor of Data Science, Computer Science, Neural Science and Electrical Engineering at New York University.
+His lecture explored the next steps in deep learning, enabling machines to teach themselves.Watch Video